Beer and Food

 Pair beer & food with similar flavours

-To find out what a certain beer flavour profile is, in order to match it with something complementary, you may refer to: the label's description, a quick online search of the beer name and style, beer style guides or a beer app like Untappd.
+To find out what a certain beer flavour profile is, you may refer to: the label's description, a quick online search of the beer name and style, beer style guides or a beer app like Untappd.

 TRY MATCHING:

-• Light fruity beers with light fruit (peach, apple, pear, grape)
+Light fruity ales with fruits (peach, apple, pear, green grapes)

-• Lager beers with plain corn chips, rusks, pizza, pasta
+Pale lagers with plain corn chips, rusks, lightly garnished pizzas

-• Wheat beers such as hefeweizen with bready foods (biscuit, crackers, French pastries) or citrus (orange)
+Wheat beers such as hefeweizen with bready foods (biscuits, scones, pastries), citrus (orange)

-• Hoppy beers with citrus fruits, berries, herbs or tropical fruits (according the hops)
+Hoppy beers and IPAs with citrus, berries, tropical fruits (according the hops used), leafy greens (chard, arugula)

-• Amber & red ales with caramel or toffee
+Amber & red ales with caramel, toffee, dry nuts, creme brûlée

-• Dark, roasted beers with espresso, caramel or meatballs
+Dark, roasted beers with espresso, smoked cold-cuts, mushrooms or meatballs

-• Dark, sweet beers with milk chocolate, cake, cookies, brownies, ice cream
+Dark, sweet beers with milk chocolate, cake, cookies, caramelized onions

-• Yeasty/Sour/Wild beers with cheeses, dark berries or fermented foods
+Sour & Wild beers with aged cheeses, dark berries, fermented foods

 Pro: the flavours can intensify into a large, full, can-miss-it taste.